travelgateX/documentation-site/content/getting-started/quickstart.md

 ## Interactive, user-friendly documentation

-All of our endpoint reference documentation is generated from our GraphQL schema.
+All of our endpoint reference documentation are generated from our GraphQL schema.
 Use the schema column in the navigation of the [API Playground](https://api.travelgatex.com) to see and understand what information will be returned by each query.

 ## Be part of the community